beatbystick/Resume/README.md

 + Bachelor of Science in Electrical and Computer Engineering, MAY 2008

 ## Experiences
+### Pave (April 2015 - Present)
+**Senior Software Engineer**
++ Work in a small fast-paced startup that focuses on building best-in-class personal lending product.
++ Built internal loan servicing system that is essential to the business.
+The system is used daily by operations team, automates investor reports, and powers the borrowers' dashboards.
++ Built the borrowers' dashboards from minimal requirements using HTML, Less, Javascript, jQuery.
++ Redesigned the back-end system from a server-rendered website to a purely RESTful API server that interacts with the AnuglarJS front end.
++ Integrated the system with third-party fraud prevention services.
++ Automated dialy ACH credits and debits.

 ### ROAM/INGENICO MOBILE SOLUTION (October 2012 - February 2015)
 **Senior Software Engineer**
 + Worked as tech lead on the EMV Server project, which is a new server solution to process EMV credit card transactions originating from mobile applications.